charlenelyu/pro-mern-stack/README.md

       - Such a proxy can be easily implemented using the `http-proxy-middleware` package.
       - After install this package in the `ui` directory, a proxy can be used as a middleware using `app.use()` mounted on the path `/graphql`.
       - The middleware can be created with just a single option: the target of the proxy, which is the base URL of the host where the requests have to be proxied.
+- ESLint: a very flexible linter that lets you define the rules that you want to follow.
+  - A *linter* checks for suspicious code that could be bugs.
+It can also check whether your code adheres to conventions and standards that you want to follow across your team to make the code predictably readable.
+  - ESLint looks for a set of rules in the `.eslintrc` file, which is a JSON specification.
+    - These are not the definition of rules, but a specification of which rules need to be enabled or disabled.
+    - Rules in the configuration file are specified under the property `rules`, which is an object containing one or more rules, identified by the rule name, and the value being the error level.
+    - The error levels are `off`, `warning`, and `error`.
+    - Common types of error: stylish issues, best practices, possible errors.
+  - Create the `.eslintrc` file in the `api` directory, then run `npx eslint .` to see all errors.
+  - We can add an npm script in `package.json` that will lint all the files in the `api` directory.
+  - Similarly, create the `.eslintrc` file in the `ui` directory as well as the `src` directory, then run `npx eslint . --ext js,jsx --ignore-pattern public` to see all errors.
+    - Another way of ignoring patterns of files is to add them as lines to a text file called `.eslintignore`.
+    - By default ESLint does not match files with the extension `jsx`.
+To include this extension, use the command line option --ext.

 ### trouble shooting

 - Page 174 Listing 7-1 `api/package.json`: the dependency of graghql should be `14.6.0` instead of `0.13.2`.
 Otherwise we will run into a `TypeError: Cannot read property 'filter' of undefined` when starting the api server.
+- Page 190 Listing 7-17 `api/.eslintrc`: missing quotes around `rules`; better to leave quotes around `true`.
+- Page 193 Listing 7-20 `api/server.js`: lines `errors.push('Field "title" must be at least 3 characters long.');` and `if (issue.status === 'Assigned' && !issue.owner) {` should be in function `issueValidate` instead of function `issueAdd`.
+- Page 198 Listing 7-24 `ui/src/.eslintrc`: missing quotes around `rules`.
+- Page 198 Listing 7-25 `ui/src/App.jsx`: `function IssueTable(props{ issue }) {` should be `function IssueTable({ issues }) {`.

 ---